Campfield Family Newsletter

 Hello Campfield Families!

 I am EXCITED to be the SCHOOL COUNSELOR here at Campfield!
-I am so PROUD to be a part of this community.
-I look forward to getting to know all the wonderful children this school year!
+This is my 24th year at Campfield, and I am PROUD to be a part of this community.
+I look forward to meeting and getting to know all the wonderful children this school year!
 It makes me so happy seeing them come to school and feeling safe and loved!
 Campfield is a special place!
-I will be teaching classroom guidance lessons in the kindergarten and pre-kindergarten/preschool classrooms, and students will be bringing classroom guidance activities home throughout the school year.
+I will be teaching classroom guidance lessons in the kindergarten and pre-kindergarten/preschool classrooms throughout the school year—more information to follow.
+Please call me at 443-809-1265 or email me at email@example.com if you have any questions, concerns, or if you need any kind of support.
+I am here to help in any way I can!

 Social Emotional Corner with Mrs. Groves